matteocorti/check_ssl_cert/README.md

-      --file-bin path              path of the file binary to be used --fingerprint SHA1           pattern to match the SHA1-Fingerprint --first-element-only         verify just the first cert element, not the whole chain --force-dconv-date           force the usage of dconf for date computations --force-perl-date            force the usage of Perl for date computations --format FORMAT              format output template on success, for example "%SHORTNAME% OK %CN% from '%CA_ISSUER_MATCHED%'"
+      --file-bin path              path of the file binary to be used --fingerprint SHA1           pattern to match the SHA1-Fingerprint --first-element-only         verify just the first cert element, not the whole chain --force-dconv-date           force the usage of dconv for date computations --force-perl-date            force the usage of Perl for date computations --format FORMAT              format output template on success, for example "%SHORTNAME% OK %CN% from '%CA_ISSUER_MATCHED%'"